 5. Highlight relevant upgrades

 An impactful way to reward loyal customers and drive renewals is offering upgrades.
 Send existing customers a postcard or brochure that highlights the benefits of upgrading their account.
-If you want to take this strategy a step further, offer existing customers exclusive access to new upgrades and features available before they’re released more broadly.
+If you want to take this strategy a step further, offer existing customers exclusive early access to new upgrades and features.
 This gives customers the opportunity to more deeply connect with your brand.

 6. Share what’s to come